Managing domain computer accounts

 - From the Organization unit (OU) scroll list, select, or type the organization unit to which the target device belongs.
 The syntax is ‘parent/child,’ lists are comma separated.
 If nested, the parent goes first.

 - Click the Add devices button to add the selected target devices to the domain and domain controller.
 A status message displays to indicate if each target device was added successfully.
 Click Close to exit the dialog.

-- In the Target Device table, highlight those target devices that should be removed from the domain, then click the Delete Devices button.
+- In the Target Device table, highlight those target devices that are removed from the domain, then click the Delete Devices button.
 Click Close to exit the dialog.

 To reset computer accounts for target devices in an Active Directory domain:

-- Disable Windows Active Directory automatic password re-negotiation.
-To do this, on your domain controller, enable the following group policy: Domain member: Disable machine account password changes.
-Note: To make this security policy change, you must be logged on with sufficient permissions to add and change computer accounts in Active Directory.
+To make this security policy change, you must have sufficient permissions to add and change computer accounts in Active Directory.
 You have the option of disabling machine account password changes at the domain level or local level.
 If you disable machine account password changes at the domain level, the change applies to all members of the domain.
-If you change it at the local level (by changing the local security policy on a target device connected to the vDisk in Private Image mode), the change applies only to the target devices using that vDisk.
+If you change it at the local level (by changing the local security policy on a target device connected to the virtual disk in Private Image mode), the change applies only to the target devices using that virtual disk.